coolguy-stack/DiscordGenerator/README.md

 In order to run this program, I suggest creating and running your own discord bot first and then linking the source code to your bot.There are tons of online tutorials that helps you do that.

+Working on this project, I learned the use of APIs and optimizing code to meet certain requirements held by Discord API.
+I also learned webscraping using pandas and developed an extensive skillset on bot mamnagement.

 Thank you for visiting!